Subham2901/Concrete_Crack_Segmentation/README.md

 ### Dataset And Preprocessing:
 We evaluated our method on different dataset.
 They are as follows:
-* 	Crack500 [16] – The dataset consists of 500 images and corresponding masks of size (3264x2448).
-We used 80% data for training and 20% for validation.•	Crack500 [16] – The dataset consists of 500 images and corresponding masks of size (3264x2448).
+* 	Crack500  – The dataset consists of 500 images and corresponding masks of size (3264x2448).
 We used 80% data for training and 20% for validation.
-* 	DeepCrack [17] – The dataset consists of 537 manual annotated images.
+* 	DeepCrack  – The dataset consists of 537 manual annotated images.
 This dataset was also splitted the same way as above.
 #### Image Augmentation:
 We augmented our data on the fly using the albumentation library.
 We applied random flips and rotations with random changes in lighting by increasing/decreasing contrast, gamma & brightness.
 We also applied random distortions like elastic distortion, grid distortion and optical distortion